benwiz/sasha/README.md

 ## General To Do

-- Build APIs to handle controlling music
-  - Write a non-containerized script.
-If possible
+- High Priority
+  - Move TODOs into a trello board, but it needs a more organized backlog than jira
   - Deploy umbra to raspberrypi or linux computer (and move into my room)
-- Look into wifi speakers/controlling linux computer and second raspberry pi with sasha and via spotify app
+  - Figure out how to handle music
+  - Consider bringing a GUI to the raspberry pi in the living room and using the wireless keyboard and mouse.

+- Low Priority

 - Planning/architecture/design
   - Design GUI